 Dropped kerbs (footway crossings)

 Dropped kerbs (sometimes known as footway crossings or vehicle crossovers) allow you to drive a vehicle from the street over the footway onto your driveway.
+To do this, the kerb is dropped from the normal height and the path is strengthened to take the weight of the vehicle.
+Without this, the path and any pipes that are buried below it could be damaged.
 If you drive over the footway but do not have dropped kerb, you are breaking the law and enforcement action could be taken against you.

 Read the approval guidance before making your application.
 You must meet our criteria before permission for a dropped kerb to be built is given: